Effect of public proceedings

 18 Give details of any preliminary requirement for starting a claim.
 Must plaintiffs post security or pay a filing fee?
 How is service of claim affected?

 Corporate claimants are subject to a small filing fee.
 Service is generally performed by the courts’ administrative services.
 If the defendant is domiciled in an EU Member State other than Spain, Regulation (EC) No. 1393/2007 on the service of documents applies.

 19 What is the limitation period for private antitrust claims?

-For tort claims, which are not subject to the new regime of Royal Decree-law 9/2017, the limitation period is one year.
+For tort claims, which are not subject to the new regime of Royal Decree-law 9/2017, the limitation period is one year (in Catalonia, a three-year limitation period applies).
 Under the new regime, the period is five years (Article 74.1, LDC).
 For claims under the LCD, the period can be up to three years.